Whats on your feet is by far your most important part of your hiking gear.

 The rubber sole has an aggressive tread to be able to handle hills, mountains, rocks, and other elements.

-Your feet are going to stay dry and comfortable within the shoes because they can breathe.
+Your feet are going to stay dry within the shoes because they can breathe and let the moisture evaporate.
 The innovative design of the North Plains shoe will keep you feet comfortable for all day hiking.
 If style is at all important to you, they also come in wide variety of colors.

 The Columbia North Plains are a top contender for the best waterproof hiking shoes.